isleofcode/ember-cordova/pages/workflow/project_setup.md

 #### Required Ember App Changes

 There are a few changes required to make sure your app will work in a Cordova context.
-You'll get a warning if you forget.
+You'll get a warning if you forget. *These changes are not required for standalone Glimmer applications.*

 In `config/environment.js`: